ashmckenzie/go-hownow/README.md

 ```
 usage: hownow [<flags>] <command> [<args> ...]

-Time tool for determing how now should be displayed
+How now should be displayed

 Flags:
       --help         Show context-sensitive help (also try --help-long and --help-man).